 "Inspectors" (VBYC staff) dress up as inspectors in crazy costumes to check every cabin for tidiness while being serenaded or entertained by each cabin group along their route, awarding honor tokens along the way.
 Camp clean up develops citizenship, leadership, pride, and community.

-Classes are the heart of our program.
-Campers and counselors attend two classes each day (second class is in the afternoon), taught by VBYC summer staff.
-All campers rotate through all classes by week's end.
+Program Activities are the heart of our program.
+Campers and counselors attend activities each day taught by VBYC summer staff.
+All campers rotate through all program areas by week's end.

 More eating and singing and singing and eating.